Climate and Nature Bill: Peers

-In the House of Lords, 75 peers have pledged their support, including Lord Knight (Labour/Co-op), Lord Goldsmith (Conservative), Baroness Boycott (Crossbench), Baroness Parminter (Lib Dem), Baroness Bennett (Green), Baroness Smith of Llanfaes (Plaid Cymru) and the Lord Bishop of Norwich.
+In the House of Lords, 54 peers pledged their support, including Lord Knight (Labour/Co-op), Lord Goldsmith (Conservative), Baroness Boycott (Crossbench), Baroness Parminter (Lib Dem), Baroness Bennett (Green), Baroness Smith of Llanfaes (Plaid Cymru) and the Lord Bishop of Norwich.

 Devolved legislators

-There are a few supporters of the bill in the Scottish and Welsh Parliaments, where the issue of tackling the climate-nature crisis has received some attention—including Monica Lennon (Scottish Labour/Co-op), all of the Scottish Green MSPs, several Plaid Cymru MSs and Jane Dodds (Welsh Lib Dem MS).
+There were also supporters of the bill in the Scottish and Welsh Parliaments, where the issue of tackling the climate-nature crisis has received some attention—including Monica Lennon (Scottish Labour/Co-op), all of the Scottish Green MSPs, several Plaid Cymru MSs and Jane Dodds (Welsh Lib Dem MS).

 Party youth wings

-The youth wings of several political parties are behind the bill, including Alliance Youth, Plaid Ifanc, Young Greens and Young Welsh Greens.
+The youth wings of several political parties were behind the bill, including Alliance Youth, Plaid Ifanc, Young Greens and Young Welsh Greens.

-Labour politicians
+Labour party

-Overview

-The Labour Party, in Opposition over the 2019–2024 Parliament, supported Olivia Blake's introduction of the bill in May 2023, when the party announced its support for the bill's "ambition and objectives" and (the then Shadow Secretary of State for Energy Security and Net Zero) Ed Miliband said that "we need ambitious and urgent action to tackle the climate and environmental emergencies together; and cut bills, give us energy security, and create good jobs in the process".
+The Labour Party, as HM Opposition over the 2019–2024 Parliament, supported Olivia Blake's introduction of the bill in May 2023, when the party announced its support for the bill's "ambition and objectives" and (the then Shadow Secretary of State for Energy Security and Net Zero) Ed Miliband said that "we need ambitious and urgent action to tackle the climate and environmental emergencies together; and cut bills, give us energy security, and create good jobs in the process".

 Labour grassroots

-At Labour's 2023 annual conference, a motion forwarded by Constituency Labour Parties (CLPs) calling on the Party to officially support the bill (entitled, 'Climate Change and Ecology') received 72,289 votes from voting delegates, but it was not selected for further discussion or debate.
+At Labour's 2023 annual conference, a motion forwarded by Constituency Labour Parties (CLPs) calling on the party to officially support the bill (entitled, Climate Change and Ecology) received 72,289 votes from voting delegates, but was not selected for further discussion or debate.
 At the 2024 conference, (Labour donor) Dale Vince endorsed the bill as "the Climate Change Act 2 the UK needs".

 Similar legislative efforts

-Also, whilst in Opposition, Labour sought to amend the Environment Act to ensure the UK began to reverse the decline in the state of nature in England no later than 2030; as well as the (failed) Offshore Petroleum Licensing Bill to recognise the importance of limiting global warming to 1.5°C. Each of these Labour-led or -supported amendments aligns with the climate and nature targets of the Climate and Nature Bill.
+Also, whilst in Opposition, Labour sought to amend both the Environment Bill to ensure the UK began to reverse the decline in the state of nature in England no later than 2030; as well as the (failed) Offshore Petroleum Licensing Bill to recognise the importance of limiting global warming to 1.5°C. Each of these Labour-led or -supported amendments aligned with the climate and nature targets of the Climate and Nature Bill.

 2024 manifesto

 In its 2024 manifesto, the Labour Party's recommendations included pledges related to the bill, including promises to "deliver for nature [and] to work in partnership with civil society, communities and business to restore and protect our natural world", and to mandate "UK-regulated financial institutions and FTSE 100 companies to implement credible transition plans that align with the 1.5°C goal of the Paris Agreement".
-It also recognised that "the climate and nature crisis is the greatest, long-term, global challenge that we face".
+It also recognised that "the climate and nature crisis is the greatest, long term, global challenge that we face".

 Labour MPs

-89 Labour and Labour/Co-op MPs support the bill, including Sarah Champion, Afzal Khan, Chi Onwurah, Louise Haigh—plus Satvir Kaur, Rachel Hopkins, Navendu Mishra, Emma Hardy, Ashley Dalton, Fleur Anderson and Ian Murray—alongside Andrew Cooper, Steve Witherden, Scott Arthur, and Julia Buckley.
-The official Labour environment campaign, SERA, supports the bill and many of its members are supporters.
+89 Labour and Labour/Co-op MPs supported the bill, including Sarah Champion, Afzal Khan, Chi Onwurah, Louise Haigh—plus Satvir Kaur, Rachel Hopkins, Navendu Mishra, Emma Hardy, Ashley Dalton, Fleur Anderson and Ian Murray—alongside Andrew Cooper, Steve Witherden, Scott Arthur, and Julia Buckley.
+The official Labour environment campaign, SERA, supported the bill and many of its members were supporters.